 Polycarbonate sheets can be used in a wide range of both refurbished and new-build industrial and commercial roof glazing applications:

-Twinfix offer a wide range of different systems for installing both solid and multiwall polycarbonate glazing in roofing situations.
-These are split into two different systems; polycarbonate panels for complete rooflight systems, and the more traditional polycarbonate sheets fitted within glazing bars.
+You can choose from a wide range of different systems for installing both solid and multiwall polycarbonate glazing in roofing situations.
+These are split into two different systems; polycarbonate glazed panels for complete easy to fit rooflight systems, and the more traditional method of split glazing bars and individual polycarbonate sheets.

 Panel systems consist of either solid or multiwall polycarbonate fitted into an aluminium frame.
 These are made to measure in our factory and arrive at site ready for quick installation.